jundalisay/superblist/content/en/superphysics/principles/chapter-10.md

 ### Intellect Trapped in an Echo Chamber

 In addition, science caused natural philosophy to be compartmentalized.
-Intellectuals were confined to specific domains such as Physics, Biology,  Economics, etc. People could no longer have multiple domain knowledge.
+Intellectuals became confined to specific domains such as Physics, Biology,  Economics, etc. People could no longer have multiple domain knowledge.

 For example, before science was formalized: